MusicDataset/md_homepage/content/musics/s/SonatainEMajorHob.XVI:31FirstMovement(1)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in E Major Hob.
+title: Sonata in E Major Hob.
 XVI31 First Movement (1)
 description: This is the description for Sonata in E Major Hob.
 XVI31 First Movement by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]